 Research

 Deborah Ruscillo is an anthropological archaeologist, studying organic remains to reconstruct ancient lifeways.
-Her specialty is the study of faunal remains which is a multidisciplinary field combining biology, ethnology, archaeology, history, zoology, and environmental studies.
+Her specialty is the study of faunal remains which is a multidisciplinary field combining biology, ethnology, archaeology, history, zoology, environmental studies, and archaeometric techniques such as ZooMS.
 Whether she is studying bones from archaeological sites, excavating, or performing archaeological experiments, her objective is to gain a better understanding about the inhabitants of the site which she is studying.
 Her passion is educating the public through lab work using artifacts or ecofacts.
-She believes that stories of behavior, history and culture reside in material remains and that some of those stories can still be told.
+She believes that stories of behavior, history, human ecology, and culture reside in material remains.

-The overarching theme of her research is the reconstruction of ancient technologies and landscapes on the basis of original archaeological fieldwork.
+The overarching theme of her research is the reconstruction of ancient technologies and landscapes on the basis of faunal remains assisted by ZooMS.
 Within this general scheme, her specific research plan involves the following topics:

 i) The reconstruction of paleoenvironments and ancient landscapes;